Sousastep/sousastep/SousaFX/.docs/_sources/content/mainstutter.rst.txt

 Parameters
 ~~~~~~~~~~

-:filter sweep:
+- filter sweep

    Bypass at 50%.
 Approaching 100% is a lowpass sweep up, and approaching 0% is a highpass sweep down.
-The filters are an MS20-like 24 dB/oct `Sallen Key filter <https://en.wikipedia.org/wiki/Sallen%E2%80%93Key_topology>`_ by :ref:`Surreal Machines <SousaFX Max Patches>`.
-Bound to ``Main Input Filters (bi)``
+The filters are an MS20-like 24 dB/oct `Sallen Key filter <https://en.wikipedia.org/wiki/Sallen%E2%80%93Key_topology>`_ by :ref:`Surreal Machines <Patches>`. :ref:`Bound <Controller Bindings>` to ``Main Input Filters``

-:smooth:
+- smooth

    Smooths the filter frequency modulation.
 If mapped to a joystick, lower values follow the joystick more closely, while higher values glide towards the joystick.